 Krafft-Ebing was the most influential German-speaking psychiatrist of the late 19th century.
 His books “Textbook of Forensic Psychopathology” and the three-volume “Textbook of Psychiatry” were the most important pieces of psychiatric literature.
-Today, his name appears as a rand note in few historical texts, and on the whole the secondary literature on him is sparse.
+Today, his name appears as a rand note in few historical texts, and on the whole, the secondary literature on him is sparse.

-Writing “Psychopathia Sexualis” during Victorian era was a revolutionary undertaking, as the subject of sexuality was taboo in polite society and also neglected by the medical establishment.
-Krafft-Ebing took the risk pioneering research on sexuality years before Freud entered the scene.
+Writing “Psychopathia Sexualis” during the Victorian era was a revolutionary undertaking, as the subject of sexuality was taboo in polite society and also neglected by the medical establishment.
+Krafft-Ebing took the risk of pioneering research on sexuality years before Freud entered the scene.

-Richard Freiherr von Krafft-Ebing was born on the 14th of August 1840 in Mannheim, in the Grand Duchy of Baden in South Germany.
-He was the oldest son of Friedrich Carl Conrad von Krafft-Ebing, a higher district administrator, who had studied law at Heidelberg, and his wife Clara Antonia Mittermaier.
-On the paternal side the Catholic family was of the Austrian origin.
-They have been ennobled by Empress Maria Theresia in 1770, and further elevated to the rank of Imperial Baron by Emperor Franz II (Franz I, Emperor of Austria) in 1805.
+On the paternal side, the Catholic family was of Austrian origin.
+They have been ennobled by Empress Maria Theresia in 1770 and further elevated to the rank of Imperial Baron by Emperor Franz II (Franz I, Emperor of Austria) in 1805.
 Richard von Krafft-Ebing’s title was Freiherr from birth.
 Richard’s family had a strong military tradition.
 Some key aspects of his upbringing include experiences in a household dominated by service to authority.

-His mother was a daughter of the famous legal reformer and professor of law at Heidelberg, Carl Joseph Anton Mittermaier.
-Archives supply the names and birthdates of his three younger siblings – but little else about Krafft-Ebing’s youth, and nothing about the family atmosphere.
-The family moved away from Mannheim, and settled around 1842 in Eberbach, a small town close to Heidelberg, where Krafft-Ebing’s father was a higher district administrator.
 Krafft-Ebing himself attended the local school in 1848, but he then moved back to Heidelberg, around the age of 10 or 12.
-It is also known that in this period Richard’s mother died when he was only 14 (and his father married her older sister), but again we do not know how this affected the boy.
+It is also known that in this period Richard’s mother died when he was only 14 (and his father married her older sister).
 He lived in the house of his grandfather Mittermaier, which has been described as a “centre point of life in Heidelberg” and as putting him into a “mentally stimulating atmosphere.”
-Mittermaier was probably the single most important influence on Krafft-Ebing animating his grand sone in the direction of legal psychiatry.
+Mittermaier was probably the single most important influence on Krafft-Ebing animating his grandson in the direction of legal psychiatry.

 Krafft-Ebing gained practical experience in the broad field of mental health while working as an assistant physician at the Baden State Mental Hospital Illenau from 1864 to 1868 under the guidance of Christian Roller and Karl Hergt.
 Christian Roller, the compassionate first Medical Director of the Illenau Mental Asylum, served as another crucial mentor for Krafft-Ebing.